Mel King Community Fellows

-The Community Innovators Lab’s Mel King Community Fellows Program is dedicated to the legacy of Mel King, a still-active champion of cities and the communities they comprise.
-Mel King initiated the Community Fellows Program in 1970 when he was an adjunct professor at MIT.
-The program offered Fellows a year-long sabbatical at MIT, where they could reflect, conduct research, acquire skills, and build new relationships.
+The Community Innovators Lab’s Mel King Community Fellows (MKCF) Program embodies the legacy of Mel King, a still-active champion of cities and the communities they comprise.
+Mel King initiated the Community Fellows Program in 1970 as an adjunct professor at MIT.
+The program offered a space for activists to connect with the Institute, reflect, and conduct research into pressing issues in their work.

-- Models of community planning and development that advance community wellbeing via urban sustainability, democractic partipaition, and shared wealth generation;
+- Innovative models of planning and development that advance community wellbeing;

 Mel King Community Fellows are nominated by peers, members of the academy, foundation officers and others.
 Fellows are rigorously vetted by MIT CoLab and approved by CoLab’s Faculty Council, comprised of senior MIT Department of Urban Studies and Planning faculty.
 Criteria include:

-- Demonstrated commitment to social and economic equity, racial, ethnic and gender inclusion, and community participation, particularly of historically marginalized groups, in planning the future of cities
+- Demonstrated commitment to social, economic, racial, ethnic, and gender inclusion, and community participation, particularly of historically marginalized groups, in planning the future of cities

-- Track record of experience with community engagement
+- Track record of leadership in their field

-- Demonstrated interest in working collaboratively to examine links between theory and local practice
+- Demonstrated interest in working collaboratively and linking theory and practice